Art-Sells/Arells/Build-Notes.md

 - - save/update .json info every second to ext Dsk (then every day save/update cold)

 ### Test Online
+- Set voting blocks to 3 minutes
 -  both desktop(multiple browsers)/mobile
 - Test (with all links /, /bitcoin, /ethereum, /about, /vavity) on socials (DM's/etc)
 - look at Analytics

 ## After Test
 - Save VavityCodeBase (with everything that has "Vavity" from Arells) architecture Offline (for testing) and online version (for deployment) and entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
-Then update Vavity Git
+Then update Vavity Git and vavity.info(change this or alter it)
 Vavity Architecture:
 Separate Vavity architecture Offline (for testing) and prepare online version (for deployment)

 ## Final Test
+- Set voting blocks to 7 days
 - Remove typos from Arells/Vavity readmes, and UI
 - - In notion:
 - - Users